21433dm/Project-Finder-2/README.md

 # Project-Finder-2
-Updated version of final college project with better layout and graphics
+Second version of final college project with different CSS